NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysisInsideFRET.md

 # Exporting to Analysis tools

-For analysis or testing, FRET allows users to export requirements in formats that can be digested by other analysis tools.
+For analysis, FRET allows users to export requirements in formats that can be digested by other analysis tools.
 We have connected FRET with [CoCoSim](https://github.com/NASA-SW-VnV/CoCoSim) and [Copilot](https://copilot-language.github.io/) through the FRET analysis portal.

 Below we present a step-by-step guide of the FRET analysis portal.